solipsse/AS-A2-COMPUTERSCIENCE/Network-internet-security-system-software.md

 		- File compression
 		- Virus checker(antimalware)
 		- backup software
-- ## Program Library: need to be imported into the code
+- ## Program Library: need to be imported into the code (for programmer)
 	- **Advantage**
 		- Save **time** -> save **money**
 			- **Pretested**, **standard function** -> unlikely to have error -> make use of **other programmer's knowledge** -> may be too complex to code
 			- improvement to library routine = improvement to program
 	- **Disadvantage**
-		- compatibility issues: code may not work, missing feature or changes in code during update -> not meet exact requirement
+		- compatibility issues: code may not work, missing feature or changes in code during update (hard to fix) -> not meet exact requirement
 		- tested doesn't mean best performance, or unknown issue may be missed
 	- **Static**: required routine source code will be inserted into the program when compile
 	- **Dynamic linked**: precompiled-routine (dll: binary files) when required, it is loaded onto the memory and each processes can use it (they will receive their own copy of DLL function from this memory space to avoid "two process accessing same resource")